NalianAchei2020/Capstone/README.md

 - Twitter: [@NalianAchei](https://twitter.com/NalianAchei?t=E3ePLcJ7B45dBa8SBFIXDg&s=09)

  ## 🔭 Future Features <a name="future-features"></a>
+ - Add more pages

-- Add CSS to make desktop responsive
+ - Add backend
-- integration with javascript

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature reques).
+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](https://github.com/NalianAchei2020/Capstone/issues).

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, please do well to give a star
+If you like this project, please do well to give it a star

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the microverse community for their lessons
+I would like to thank the Microverse community for their lessons and Cindy Shin in Behance for the design guidelines

 ## 📝 License <a name="license"></a>

-This project is [MIT](https://github.com/NalianAchei2020/Portfolio/blob/portfolio-feature/LICENSE) licensed
+This project is [MIT](https://github.com/NalianAchei2020/Capstone/blob/main/LICENSE) licensed